BrianLoveGa/proj4-simple-over-complex/bl-simple/src/images/PromptsCode.md

 function solve_puzzle2() {
   let puzzle2 = prompt(
-    "Puzzle 2 here... how about another easy one ? yes or no is learning fun ?"
+    "Puzzle 2 here... how about another easy one ? \n yes or no is learning fun ?"
   );
   if (puzzle2 === null) {
     alert(